-This document is intended to provide guidance to businesses operating swimming facilities licensed by the Illinois Department of Public Health (IDPH) during Phase 4 of the Restore Illinois plan.
-This includes swimming pools, water parks, splashpads, and beaches.
+This document is intended to provide guidance for operating swimming facilities licensed by the Illinois Department of Public Health (IDPH), which include, but is not limited to, swimming pools, water parks, splashpads, bathing beaches, spas, and whirlpools.

-Operators should limit group sizes to no more than 50 people, allowing for social distancing where possible.
-However, multiple groups of up to 50 people may be permitted if facilities allow for social distancing of guests and employees; 30 feet of distancing is maintained between groups; and areas for each group are clearly marked to discourage interaction between groups.
+Wave pools may be opened.
+Operators should have plans in place to facilitate and to manage physical distance of at least 6 feet between bathers from different households while using wave generation equipment.
+Operators should limit group sizes to no more than the maximum capacity allowed according to mitigation level, allowing for social distancing where possible.
+For example, facilities in regions at Tier 2 should limit group sizes to no more than 25 people.
+However, multiple groups may be permitted if facilities allow for social distancing of guests and employees, 30 feet of distancing is maintained between groups, and areas for each group are clearly marked to discourage interaction between groups.